HelloMondo / Italy / Trapani

 How to best experience Trapani?

-Tickets, tours, and activities for Trapani are available at these providers:
+Discover tickets, tours, and activities for Trapani through these providers:

 Nestled on the west coast of Sicily, Trapani is a city that boasts a rich tapestry of history and culture, dating back to ancient times.
 Often referred to as the ‘city between two seas’, it stands on a promontory that stretches into the Mediterranean, giving it a unique crescent shape.
 The city’s origin tale intertwines with myth and reality, involving ancient elites, sailors, and explorers who sought the mysterious beauty of this part of Sicily.